LISTEN TO MR. COHEN Listen to Mr. Cohen present his argument before the Supreme Court, click here for more information.

 A bail/bond hearing in most cases will take place 24 to 48 hours after the accused’s arrest.
 The hearing is held before a judge either in person or by electronic means such as by video camera.
 Bond is basically collateral, attempting to guarantee a defendant returns for future trial dates.
 The amount of the bond to be set is protected under the US Constitution from being excessive specified on a formula of minimums and maximums of monetary amounts which can be contemplated, dependent on the charges filed as well as other considerations.

 The severity of the offense as well as the client's ties and standing in their community is also considered by the judge, relating to whether bond will be granted and when.
-My overall expertise is extremely useful when filing and arguing a Motion for Bond and this element guarantees my clients’ the most favorable outcome possible while awaiting trial, if one is to take place.
+My overall expertise as a criminal defense lawyer in the Fort Lauderdale area is extremely useful when filing and arguing a Motion for Bond and this element guarantees my clients’ the most favorable outcome possible while awaiting trial, if one is to take place.

 This process is generally referred to as a detention hearing in the federal court and I have handled hundreds of them over the course of my extended career both in Federal Court and Florida State Courts as well as other Courts throughout the State of Florida and the New York City Metropolitan Area.